Siloxanes in Biogas

 If this biogas comes from a landfill or wastewater treatment plant, it will be rich with siloxanes.
 It must, therefore, be treated with a large vessel of scrubbing material (which is often carbon, perhaps with other proprietary material blends).
 By installing a siloxane analyzer between the scrubber and the engines, a gas-to-power plant can monitor the concentration of siloxanes in the fuel, determine when the scrubber material has begun to allow breakthrough, and maximize the use of this expensive scrubbing material without the risk of damaging the engines.

 Biogas can be upgraded to RNG by removing a majority of the non-methane components of the gas, thereby increasing the methane content and making it suitable for compression (creating CNG) or injection into the natural gas grid.
 RNG injected directly into the gas grid must meet utility quality specifications, which may include limits on maximum allowable siloxane concentrations.
 This is the case in California, and other utilities across the country may establish their own pipeline gas specifications as RNG production continues to grow.
 Whether the RNG is used as CNG for vehicles or is injected into the pipeline grid, an RNG production facility would benefit from having a siloxane analyzer that can provide continuous siloxane concentration data.

-The Siloxane Continuous Monitoring System measures the concentration of individual siloxane species in a sample gas matrix, including TMS/MOH, L2, L3, L4, L5, D3, D4, D5, and D6.
+The Ei2300 Siloxane Monitoring System measures the concentration of individual siloxane species in a sample gas matrix, including TMS/MOH, L2, L3, L4, L5, D3, D4, D5, and D6.
 Detection limits range from 0.5ppb to 2.1ppb per species, with heavier species having higher detection limits.
 The analyzer reports the individual siloxane species concentrations, as well as Total Siloxanes concentration, Total SiO2, and Total Si.